Skip to main content

 Net Payout at $50k, $100k, and $200k Annual Revenue

 Let's make this concrete.
-Below is what you actually keep at three common gross revenue levels, assuming you're on Airbnb's split-fee model and VRBO's 5% pay-per-booking model.
-These are gross-to-host calculations — your operating expenses (mortgage, cleaning, utilities, management) are separate.
+Below is what you actually keep at three common gross revenue levels, assuming you're on Airbnb's split-fee model and VRBO's 5% commission-only assumption.
+These are gross-to-host calculations.
+Your operating expenses (mortgage, cleaning, utilities, management) are separate.

 Annual Net Payout After Platform Fees